AlexanderZhangWang/cse15l-lab-reports/lab-report-1-week-5.md

 government/Media/GreensburgDailyNews.txt:judiciary] of the government is working for everyone.
 I'm so
 ```

-This command ignores case and finds "government is"
+This command ignores case and finds all the lines that contain "government is".

 ```
 $ grep -i worldwide */*/*